Pieces of a Man

 Pieces of a Man is the debut studio album by American poet Gil Scott-Heron.
 It was recorded in April 1971 at RCA Studios in New York City and released later that year by Flying Dutchman Records.
-The album followed Scott-Heron's debut live album Small Talk at 125th and Lenox (1970) and departed from that album's spoken word performance, instead featuring compositions in a more conventional popular song structure.
+The album followed Scott-Heron's debut live album Small Talk at 125th and Lenox (1970) and departed from that album's spoken-word performance, instead featuring compositions in a more conventional popular song structure.

 Pieces of a Man marked the first of several collaborations by Scott-Heron and Brian Jackson, who played piano throughout the record.
-It is one of Scott-Heron's most critically acclaimed albums and one of the Flying Dutchman label's best-selling LP's.
+It is one of Scott-Heron's most critically acclaimed albums and one of the Flying Dutchman label's best-selling LPs.
 Earning modest success after its release, Pieces of a Man has received retrospective praise from critics.
 Music critics have suggested that Heron's combination of R&B, soul, jazz-funk, and proto-rap influenced the development of electronic dance music and hip hop.
 The album was reissued on compact disc by RCA in 1993.